aritang/aritang.github.io/content/posts/conver.md

 ![friend](/conversations/friend.jpeg)

-> Me: u know, i have had a very tumultuous era of my life, lost and bored. the solution then was retail therapy. so i used to shop a lot, like really hours and hours walking aimlessly between poop stores.
+> Me: u know, i have had a very tumultuous era of my life, lost and bored. the solution then was retail therapy. so i used to shop a lot, like really hours and hours walking aimlessly between fancy stores.

 > Him: (chuckles) I can picture that.
 Do you still do that these days?